jameshughes89/cs101/site/topics/sorting/sorting.rst

    :align: center
    :target: https://en.wikipedia.org/wiki/Bubble_sort

 * Bubble sort works a little differently than selection or insertion sort
-* The general idea is to perform multiple scans of the unsorted list comparing each adjacent pair of emements
+* The general idea is to perform multiple scans of the unsorted list comparing each adjacent pair of elements

     * If the elements are out of order, swap them, otherwise, leave them alone
     * Move to the next adjacent pair of elements